fulstak/rhombus-wiki/content/learn/_index.md

 ---
 title: Learn
-subtitle: Get to know Particl and its features with these informative articles
+subtitle: Get to know Rhombus and its features with these informative articles
 weight: 1
 ---